 9 June: RMB/BER Q2 Business Confidence Index in South Africa; Ghana’s May inflation.
 The BCI declined to 35 in May, highlighting that most respondents judged the prevailing business conditions as being unsatisfactory.
 The index is up from the Covid-induced low of 5 reached in Q2 2020.
 In Ghana, headline inflation dropped to 8.5% in April, which helped motivate further policy easing by the Bank of Ghana in May.

 10 June: East Africa Budget Day; South Africa’s Q1 current account data as well as April mining and manufacturing output; Rwanda’s May inflation rate.
 Finance Ministers in Kenya, Tanzania and Uganda will all deliver their 2021/22 budget speeches.

 11 June: Mauritius 2021/22 Budget.
 It will be a budget which takes cognizant of a needed recovery after the pandemic saw a 14.9% percent of the real economy in 2020.
 The country is heavily dependent on tourism and this contraction was by far the largest amongst the core SSA economies.

 9 June: Uganda

-DISCLAIMER: CORE-LINES IS PRODUCED BY DUMISANI NGWENYA AND HIGHLIGHTS DATA AND EVENTS UPCOMING IN SELECTED COUNTRIES IN THE REGION.
+CORE LINES HIGHLIGHTS DATA AND EVENTS UPCOMING IN SELECT COUNTRIES IN THE REGION.
 IT IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 FINAL DATES ARE DECIDED BY LOCAL AUTHORITIES.
-ALL RIGHTS RESERVED.